 IDEA proportionate share expenditures must minimally include services to the non-public students.

-Please note, supplies, materials, and professional development for non-public school staff, in relation to the student services, are allowable, as well as, that the supplies and materials that are not consumable must remain property of the district.
+Note: Supplies, materials, and professional development for non-public school staff, in relation to the student services, are allowable.
+Supplies and materials that are not consumable must remain property of the district.
 Please provide an assurance in the expenditure line explaining the expenditures are in support of services to students provided by the district.
-If using a 3rd party to provide services, please include the company name in the line item description.
+If using a third party to provide services, please include the company name in the line-item description.